 - Evansville – July 4: Fireworks on the Ohio- Food trucks and vendors available at 6:00 PM.
 New this year is pre-show activities.
 Fireworks shoot off on the riverfront.

-- Newburgh – July 5: Historic Newburgh Fireworks and Evening in the Park.
+- Newburgh – RESCHEDULED to August 31: Historic Newburgh Fireworks and Evening in the Park.
 Evening in the Park begins at the Old Lock and Dam Park at 5:00 PM where there will be food, a beer garden, and community convert by Old Dam Band Concert at 7:00 PM.
 Fireworks start at 9:00 PM.

 - Boonville – July 4: Fireworks at Scales Lake- Fireworks start at 8:30 p.m.
 Admission is $5 per carload.

-- Owensboro – July 4: 2019 Annual 4th Fest Celebration at the Owensboro Convention Center will be free and open to the public from 6 – 9 pm.
-There will be games, bounce houses, a rock wall and more for kids to enjoy.
-Then the fireworks display kicks off at 9:15 pm.
-Enjoy live music and food vendors down Veterans Blvd at 5:00 PM.
+- Owensboro Convention Center – July 4: 2019 Annual 4th Fest Celebration at the Owensboro Convention Center will be free and open to the public from 6 – 9 pm.
+There will be games, bounce houses, a rock wall, and more activities for kids to enjoy.
 4th Fest at the Owensboro Convention Center begins with free activities for families at 4:00 PM.
 Reserved seating and meal packages are available for purchase.
 The fireworks will begin at 9:15 pm.

 - Diamond Lake Resort – July 6: Participate in the pie eating contest, other games and then enjoy the fireworks display after dark!
 All open to the public.